Skip to contentBack to top of page

 When and where we'll be working

-Working hours will be 7.30am - 6pm Monday to Friday.
+Working hours will be 7.30am to 6pm Monday to Friday.
 This includes an hour either side for site set up and close down.
-Occasionally the team may be required to work 8am - 1pm on Saturdays.
+As we're working near the railways and roads, night working will be required.
+This will be 10pm to 5am.
+The team may also need to work 8am to 3pm on Saturdays.

-The Greenway public footpath and cycleway runs over the NOS.
-For public safety, we're closing the Greenway between Manor Road and Channelsea Bridge.
-This will allow us to carry out construction safely.
+In October 2025 we'll be extending the closure of the Greenway between Upper Road and Channelsea Bridge.
+This will allow us to carry out the works safely.
 We've agreed the closure with Newham Council and contractor Barhale.

 If you prefer not to use Abbey Road, an alternative route is available via Bakers Row and Bridge Road.
 This takes you directly to Stratford High Street.

-There will be no impact to water supply, bus routes or traffic.
+There is no planned impact from the works to your water supply, bus routes or traffic.

 The NOS was originally constructed by Sir Joseph Bazalgette in the 1860s.
 It was expanded in the 1910s and transformed public health in the capital.
 The NOS helped to end outbreaks of cholera and other water-borne diseases such as typhoid.
 It was also instrumental in improving the quality of water in the River Thames.